 - Posts can be up to 300 words

 - Photos are in a small square format (similar to Instagram) and can be no smaller than 344x344.
-It doesn’t allow the large, beautiful photos that Google+ once encouraged due to space.
+It doesn’t allow the large, beautiful images that Google+ once encouraged due to space.

 - Include a link when relevant